sirkibsirkib/reo_rs_outdated/notes/thesis_points.md

 27. dynamic reconfig: sharded rwlock at outermost level can alter the proto
 28. RBA api: do we fragment rules or nah?
 29. what happens if we DONT fragment rules: we get overly conservative APIs
-30. ways of representing group_ready sets:
+30. ways of representing group_ready sets
 -- a group becoming ready sets N bits. checking readiness involves ONE ready set -- a group becoming ready sets 1 leader-bit. checking readiness involves N ready sets -- a group becoming ready sets 1 leader-bit. checking readiness involved ONE ready set BUT guards get changed
+1. changing guard ready bits. using a hashmap to remap Ready_bits {g in group} => leader